Science Communications Course

 Ann Christiano, MPAP

-Director, Center for Public Interest Communications and clinical professor in the public relations department at the University of Florida’s College of Journalism and Communication
+Director, Center for Public Interest Communications; Clinical Professor in the Public Relations department at the University of Florida’s College of Journalism and Communication

 Ellen Nodine, MAE